Cirrus

 Symptoms / Problems

-Cirrus Bolt-In Fuel Sender Replacements.
+Cirrus Physical Bolt-In Replacements.

 CiES fuel level senders are a physical bolt in replacement for Cirrus Aircraft fuel quantity senders.
 They are applicable to most Cirrus Model(s) - SR20 & SR22 G1, G2, G3 FUEL AND TKS SYSTEMS.